pmem/vltrace/doc/Strace-eBPF-DESIGN.md

 Pros
 -----

- - Used combination of technologies allow tool to be about one order faster than regular system strace.
+ - Used combination of technologies allow tool to be about one order of magnitude faster than regular system strace.
- - This tool consume much less amount of CPU resource
+ - Consumes much less amount of CPU resources.
- - Output of this tool is designed to be suitable for processing with classical tools and technologies, like awk.
+ - Output is designed to be suitable for processing with classical tools and technologies, like awk.
- - Could trace syscalls system-wide.
+ - Can trace syscalls system-wide.
- - Could trace init (process with 'pid == 1').
+ - Can trace init (process with 'pid == 1').
 Finally we have a proper tool for debugging systemd ;-)

 ******